jrhicks/rails-graphql-lab/README.md

 [x] Start Rails 5 App with GraphQL gems endorsed by Github Engineers.

 ```
-We used the rmosolgo/graphql-ruby gem to implement the entirety of our schema.
+We [Gitub] used the rmosolgo/graphql-ruby gem to implement the entirety of our schema.
 We also incorporated the Shopify/graphql-batch gem to ensure that multiple records and relationships were fetched efficiently.
 ```

 * http://githubengineering.com/the-github-graphql-api/